soggybag/js-react-native-q4/05-redux/README.md

 ```

 - Last display the value of counter in the component.
-    1. The Text that displays the counter and have display `this.props.counter`
+    1. Modify the Text that displays the counter to now display: `this.props.counter`

 ```
 <Text style={styles.text}>{this.props.counter}</Text>